 Each Monday afternoon, our residents participate in a half-day lecture format in lieu of daily lectures.
 This format has many advantages, including a less interrupted workday on Tuesday, Wednesday, Thursday, and Friday.
 Our junior residents also participate in Clinical Professors Rounds and Physics sessions once a week.

-The RLI Health Care Economics Milestones (HCEM) Program provides a unique, interactive experience for residents to gain knowledge of radiology health care economics and at the same time, satisfies the ACGME systems-based practice competency requirement.
+The RLI Resident Milestones Program: Economics and the Physician Role in Health Care Systems provides a unique, interactive experience for residents to gain knowledge of radiology health care economics and at the same time, helps satisfy the ACGME’s Physician Role in Health Care Systems sub-competency (part of the Systems-Based Practice competency) requirement.